withaspirit/Sample-CRUD-Backend/README.md

 ## Resources

-* `DDL.sql` contains the SQL statements used to define the database schema.
+* `DDL.sql` - contains the SQL statements used to define the database schema
-* `items.json` contains the information used to populate the table `items`.
+* `items.json` - contains the information used to populate the table `items`
-* `testUserInpust.json` - contains valid and invalid inputs that a user might enter.
-Used for testing with CommandTest.
+* `testUserInputs.json` - contains valid and invalid inputs that a user might enter.
+Used for testing with `CommandTest` (see below)

 ## Tests

-Rigorous unit testing was used throughout development to verify project functions.
-Below is a descriptions of the test files.
+Rigorous unit testing was used throughout development to verify application functions.
+Below is a descriptions of the test files

- * `DatabaseTest` ensures the Database's CRUD methods work properly.
+ * `DatabaseTest` ensures the Database's CRUD methods work properly
- * `DatabasePresenterTest` ensures the DatabasePresenter's CRUD methods work properly with the Database.
+ * `DatabasePresenterTest` ensures the DatabasePresenter's CRUD methods work properly with the Database
- * `DatabaseCLITest` ensures that DatabaseCLI's CRUD methods work properly with the DatabasePresenter.
+ * `DatabaseCLITest` ensures that DatabaseCLI's CRUD methods work properly with the DatabasePresenter
- * `CommandTest` ensures that Command's search method work properly with the inputs found in `testUserInputs.json`.
+ * `CommandTest` ensures that Command's search method work properly with the inputs found in `testUserInputs.json`
- * `ItemTest` ensures that Item's price conversion methods work properly.
+ * `ItemTest` ensures that Item's price conversion methods work properly
- * `InputFileReaderTest` ensures that inputs files are read properly.
+ * `InputFileReaderTest` ensures that inputs files are read properly

 ## Technologies

-As this project is managed with [Maven](https://maven.apache.org/), the plugins and dependencies and plugins used are contained in the file `pom.xml`.
+As this project is managed with [Maven](https://maven.apache.org/), the plugins and dependencies used are contained in the file `pom.xml`.
 Alternatively, an up-to-date list of dependencies can be found [on GitHub](https://github.com/cyberphoria/Sample-CRUD-Backend/network/dependencies).
 However, it does not include plugins.

-If the user is running the application using the [General Instructions](#general-instructions], full API documentation including UML Class Diagrams can be generated using UMLDoclet.
+If the user is running the application using with the [General Instructions](#general-instructions], full API documentation including UML Class Diagrams can be generated using UMLDoclet.

 To use UMLDoclet, [Graphviz](https://graphviz.org/download/) must be installed.
 To activate it, run `mvn install` in terminal.
 The documents generated are located in the folder `target/apidocs`.

-- [SQLite](https://github.com/xerial/sqlite-jdbc) - a relational database that is self-contained, meaning it does not require as much client-server configuration like MySQL or PostgreSQL
+- [SQLite](https://github.com/xerial/sqlite-jdbc) - a relational database that is self-contained, meaning it does not require as much client-server configuration as MySQL or PostgreSQL
 - [JSONSimple](https://github.com/fangyidong/json-simple) - JSON file manipulation
-- [UMLDoclet](https://github.com/talsma-ict/umldoclet) - that generates interactive Javadoc pages and UML Class Diagrams for packages.
+- [UMLDoclet](https://github.com/talsma-ict/umldoclet) - generates interactive Javadoc pages and UML Class Diagrams for packages.
 It is executed when the user runs ```mvn install```

 ## Project Demonstrates:

-- Emphasis on unit testing to verify program functions
+- Emphasis on unit testing to verify application functions
-- Extensive technical and user documentation
+- Thorough technical and user documentation
 - Knowledge of SQL
-- Application of basic design patterns (specifically, [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter)
+- Application of design patterns (specifically, [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter)
-- Knowledge of GitHub
 - Application of error detection and handling
 - Sample of coding and development style
+- Knowledge of GitHub

 ### Takeaways

-In hindsight, the presenter could have returned Strings formatted for view instead of Items.
+In hindsight, the Presenter's methods could have returned Strings formatted for the View instead of returning Items.
 Overall, I am satisfied with this project.
-It would be fun to do a similar one with more frontend technologies.
+It would be interesting to do a similar application with more frontend technologies.